An A-Z of Useful Information

 If you have a concern or complaint you should speak to the appropriate member of staff.
-This is usually the class teacher.
+This is usually the class teacher in the first instance.
 They can then investigate your complaint or concern and give you a response, making clear any action or monitoring of a situation that may be necessary.
 At this stage misunderstandings can usually be cleared up.
 Everyone benefits from the speedy resolution of difficulties and from suggestions for improvement.
 If no satisfactory solution to the complaint has been agreed please speak to the Headteacher and/or ask for a copy of our complaints policy.

 The school gates are opened at 8.40am and the bell is rung at 8.50am.
 We are aware that there are limited spaces for parking so we offer a drop off point.
-At 8.40am two members of staff go outside in fluorescent jackets and wait at the drop off points.
+At 8.40am members of staff go outside and wait at the drop off points.
 If you stop here we will escort your child out of the car and take them to the playground.

 Each half term family members will be invited to a Family Lunch.
 Parents/carers are asked to bring in a packed lunch, and children eat in the classroom with them.
 This is an opportunity for the children to show parents their work and their displays and is also an opportunity to meet staff.